anaknezeviic/master-rad-esa/README.md

 bwt
 ```

-The implementation does not explicitly append the terminal suffix `$` to the
+The final ESA representation does not explicitly store a terminal suffix `$`.
-input sequence.

-Instead, sequence boundaries are handled implicitly.
+For the SA-IS construction, the input is internally encoded with a unique lexicographically smallest sentinel.
+The sentinel suffix is removed before the resulting Suffix Array is returned to the rest of the program.

-For the BWT, `$` is used as a special left-context symbol for an occurrence
-starting at position `0`.
+For the BWT, `$` is used as a special left-context symbol for an occurrence starting at position `0`.

-For LCP interval processing, a virtual final LCP value of `0` is used to close
+For LCP interval processing, a virtual final LCP value of `0` is used to close remaining intervals.
-remaining intervals.

 ---